modxorg/Docs/en/extending-modx/custom-manager-pages/modext/page_breadcrumbs.md

 ## MODx.util.getHeaderBreadCrumbs

-For som epages you might want to show breadcrubs as a quick way to navigate in the hierarchy.
+For some pages you might want to show breadcrubs as a quick way to navigate in the hierarchy.
 Under `MODx.util` there's a function `getHeaderBreadCrumbs` that'll stub out a breadcrumb header for your page.

 ## Parameters